-Supervisors are responsible for ensuring that they have completed the training (available in the Certificant Registry) and uploaded the certificate into their BACB account before signing a supervision contract.
+Supervisors are responsible for ensuring that they have completed the training (completion information will be available in the Certificant Registry) and uploaded the certificate into their BACB account before signing a supervision contract.
 Trainees should confirm the date on which the supervisor completed the training before signing a supervision contract.